apache/hudi/website/docs/quick-start-guide.md

 ## Setup

 Hudi works with Spark-2.4.3+ & Spark 3.x versions.
 You can follow instructions [here](https://spark.apache.org/downloads) for setting up spark.
-With 0.9.0 release, spark-sql dml support has been added and is experimental.
+As of 0.9.0 release, spark-sql dml support has been added and is experimental.

 <Tabs
 defaultValue="scala"